TheDinoKingK/discord-addons/Themes/ThemeModules/ThemeModules.md

 ## "Slightly" Fancy Chat
 Modifies the "chat history" to look a little prettier, mainly by adding shadows everywhere and app-like text message bubbles(which was entirely stolen from [devEvils dark+ theme](https://betterdiscord.app/theme/Dark%2B))

+## Online Git themes
+Pretty much just my vencord online themes in a file so I can disable them whenever I like.

+## Misc Tweaks
+a bunch of out of order css, either for wip modules or my own personal stuff!